ripytide/nodit/README.md

 To summarise:

+- Some overly strict Trait-Bounds on some functions due to `impl` level `Trait-Bounds` rather than specific `function` level `Trait-Bounds`
 - No coalescing/merge insert functions, yet
 - Missing some functions common to BTreeMap and BTreeSet like:
   - `clear()`